lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 **Step 5:** Save your three final prompts somewhere accessible, such as a notes app, a document, or a dedicated folder.
 You now have the beginning of a Prompt Library.

-## Part V — AI for Your Career: Professional Pages, CVs, and Cover Letters
+## Part V — AI for Your Career: Professional Pages, CVs, Cover Letters, and Interviews

-The skills you have built in this class — drafting documents, working with pasted content, and using prompt templates — come together powerfully when applied to career tasks.
+The skills you have built in this class, such as drafting documents, working with pasted content, and using prompt templates, come together powerfully when applied to career tasks.
 In this section, you will use AI to create two high-value professional outputs: a personal professional page and a tailored CV with a cover letter.

-Both activities use your **LinkedIn profile as a starting point**, so AI has your real background to work with — no need to type everything from scratch.
+Both activities use your **LinkedIn profile, or a CV you may currently have, as a starting point**, so AI has your real background to work with, no need to type everything from scratch.

 > **Why LinkedIn PDF?** Your LinkedIn profile is likely the most complete, up-to-date record of your professional life.
 Exporting it as a PDF gives AI a structured, rich input that it can transform into polished professional outputs.

----

 ### 5.1 How to Export Your LinkedIn Profile as a PDF